jeremy-donson/authenticity-nyc-dev/README.md

   - Other API's:  gcal + eventbrite + meetup + ??
   - API GET calls are easy.
 POST calls are not!!
 Curl or [Selenium](https://github.com/ethanXWL/Python-Selenium-Facebook-group-auto-poster/blob/master/README.md)?

----
-### Project Candidate Requirements
-- In General
-  - Candidate must have strong written and spoken english. => Accents are NO PROBLEM!!
-  - Candidate must have github id + ssh commit proof. => We can help you get setup on github if needed.
-  - Use zoom and signal for secure communication where we can reach clarity the fastest.
-  - Hours of regular availability for work and for meetings are to be clarified, including timezone considerations.

-- Project-Specific Skills
-  - Main tasks require jekyll templates from project specs and completed html.
-  - Knowledge of Facebook Graph API Queries.

-- To Get Started:
-  - Local system machine + OS info + IP.
-  - Connect via email.
-  - Review github project specs (README.md).
-  - Ask for simplest first small assignment.
-Determine exact deliverables prior to order being created.
----
 #### Version 2
   - [Site Map](#v2-site-map)
   - [Info Achitecture](#v2-info-architecture)